manstis/ansible-ai-connect-operator/docs/openshift-rosa-test-cluster-external-postgres.md

 It also assumes you have deployed the Operator.
 See [here](openshift-rosa-test-cluster.md#install-the-operator).

+## Permissions

+Users will require the OpenShift Dedicated Admins [role](https://docs.openshift.com/dedicated/authentication/osd-admin-roles.html#the-dedicated-admin-role) for the namespace in which they wish to install the Operator.
+At the time of writing this is called `dedicated-admins-project`.

 ## Create the database `Secret`

 If `database.database_secret` is not set in the `AnsibleAIConnect` definition the Operator will create a _managed_ instance of Postgres.